Sinclair Broadcast Group: Judy Mikovits interview

 In July 2020, Sinclair Broadcast Group scheduled to air an interview of Plandemic creator Judy Mikovits and her lawyer Larry Klayman, conducted by Eric Bolling on the America This Week show.
 During the interview, Mikovits was introduced by Bolling as an "expert in virology".
 She put forth a baseless claim that American health official Anthony Fauci created the COVID-19 virus and sent it to China.
 Bolling did not argue against Mikovits' allegation or fact-check it on-air, although he claimed that he had argued against Mikovits by calling her allegation "hefty".
 Sinclair Broadcast Group distributed the interview to its local stations, and released the interview online, with the on-screen graphic "Did Dr. Fauci create COVID-19?"
 After media reports about the Mikovits interview emerged, Sinclair received substantial criticism, resulting in Sinclair canceling its broadcast and removing the interview from Sinclair-affiliated websites.

-Arctic Frost
+Arctic Frost investigation

-In early October 2025, Sinclair National Desk released articles concerning Arctic Frost which allegedly was a surveillance program during the Biden administration.
+In early October 2025, Sinclair National Desk released articles concerning the Arctic Frost investigation.
+The coveraged featured criticism of the surveillance aspects of the program.
+It was a joint federal investigation opened in April 2022 involving the FBI, DOJ Office of Inspector General, U.S. Postal Inspection Service, National Archives and Office of Inspector General into Donald Trump's efforts to overturn the 2020 United States presidential election results.
+The investigation was transferred to Special Counsel Jack Smith's oversight in November 2022, along with other investigations into the election and its aftermath, leading to the federal prosecution of Donald Trump for election obstruction.